-NOTE 19 - NET INCOME / (LOSS) ATTRIBUTABLE TO MOVADO GROUP, INC. AND TRANSFERS TO NONCONTROLLING INTEREST
+NOTE 17 - NET INCOME ATTRIBUTABLE TO MOVADO GROUP, INC. AND TRANSFERS TO NONCONTROLLING INTEREST

-For Fiscal Year Ended January 31, (in thousands) 2013 2012 2011 Net income / (loss) attributable to Movado Group, Inc. \$57,083 \$31,995 (\$47,157) Transfers to the noncontrolling interest Decrease in Movado Group, Inc.'s paid in capital for purchase of 39% of MGS common shares (3,362) - - Net transfers to noncontrolling interest (3,362) - - Change from net income / (loss) attributable to Movado Group, Inc. and transfers to noncontrolling interest \$53,721 \$31,995 (\$47,157)
+For Fiscal Year Ended January 31, (in thousands) 2014 2013 2012 Net income attributable to Movado Group, Inc. \$ 50,877 \$ 57,083 \$ 31,995 Transfers to the noncontrolling interest Decrease in Movado Group, Inc.'s paid in capital for purchase of 39% of MGS common shares (3,362) Net transfers to noncontrolling interest - (3,362) Change from net income attributable to Movado Group, Inc. and transfers to noncontrolling interest \$ 50,877 \$ 53,721 \$ 31,995

 In the U.K., the Company signed a joint venture agreement (the "JV Agreement") on May 11, 2007, with Swico Limited ("Swico"), an English company with established distribution, marketing and sales operations in the U.K. Swico had been the Company's exclusive distributor of HUGO BOSS watches in the U.K. since 2005.
-Under the JV Agreement, the Company and Swico controlled 51% and 49%, respectively, of MGS Distribution Limited, an English company ("MGS") responsible for the marketing, distribution and sale in the UK of the Company's licensed brands.
+Under the JV Agreement, the Company and Swico controlled 51% and 49%, respectively, of MGS Distribution Limited, an English company ("MGS") responsible for the marketing, distribution and sale in the U.K. of the Company's licensed brands.
 On January 30, 2013, a mutual agreement was reached by the Company and Swico to terminate the JV Agreement.
 This resulted in the Company acquiring additional shares in MGS from Swico, thereby increasing its ownership interest in MGS to 90%.
-Henceforth the Company will manage MGS as a wholly owned subsidiary, with Swico continuing to provide logistical support and after-sale service for the brands distributed by MGS in the U.K. which, in addition to the Company's licensed brands, will now also include Movado and Ebel watches.
+Henceforth the Company manages MGS as a wholly owned subsidiary, with Swico continuing to provide logistical support and after-sale service for the brands distributed by MGS in the U.K. which, in addition to the Company's licensed brands, also includes Movado and Ebel watches.